rxt299299/YouthMentalHealthCounseling_Chat/README.md

       - Creating pauses
       - Multiple-choice questions
    + Logical Interventions: Logical interventions encompass several principles, such as prioritizing specific techniques in the first four to five questions, tying feedback to specific techniques after every one or two uses, and avoiding prematurely presenting conclusions.
-5. **Counselor's Response Module for each technique**: Based on the assessment of the psychological technique, **Design and Create** ChatGPT based specific module for each technique, generate next response more appropriately.
+-  **Component 5: Counselor's Response Module for each technique**: Based on the assessment of the psychological technique, **Design and Create** ChatGPT based specific module for each technique, generate next response more appropriately.
-6. **Returning the Response to the User**: The generated response is then returned to the user, and the conversation proceeds accordingly.
+-  **Component 6: Returning the Response to the User**: The generated response is then returned to the user, and the conversation proceeds accordingly.